cclearpartners/myi-docs/src/references/environment-variables.md

 ---

 ## Intro
-Environment Variables are introduced to enable the administrator to use environment specific values in a custom parameter i.e. test vs production usernames in a includeUsers custom parameter.
+Environment Variables are introduced to enable the administrator to use environment specific values in a custom parameter i.e. test org vs production org usernames in a includeUsers custom parameter.
-The variables configured by the administrator can be picked directly used or picked up by a developer to perform a custom calculation if needed.
+The variables configured by the administrator can be directly used or picked up by a developer to perform a custom calculation if needed.

 ## Configuration
 An administrator can configure environment variables via the 'Insights+ Environment Variables' tab in the Insights+ app.